Civitas-Fundamenta/CiviPort-Alpha/README.md

 ![Extract2](https://github.com/Civitas-Fundamenta/CiviPort-Alpha/blob/main/extract2.png)

-The easiest way to access the clinet is as follows:
+The easiest way to access the client is as follows:

-- Navigate to the extracted files in windowd explorer.
+- Navigate to the extracted files in windows explorer.
 - in the URL bar type `CMD` and press enter

 ![image](https://user-images.githubusercontent.com/41549105/111911676-293d2800-8a2c-11eb-9471-d7f885b4f4c0.png)